rehierl/node-tree-outliner/3-basic-design/3-9-0-design-y.md

 <!-- ======================================================================= -->
 ## fundamental considerations

 The intention behind allowing to close section `s1` raises the question as to why not to add an additional type-1 sectioning node as sibling to `n1` and then use it to hold the contents of section `s5`.
-That is, the current default definitions already allow to express the structure that the modified definitions are supposed to support.
+That is, the current default definitions already allow to express the section hierarchy that the modified definitions are supposed to allow.

 One possible reason could be to apply some other characteristic of a type-1 sectioning node (i.e. due to its grouping characteristic) to the optional inner